-AOC's Video About The Capitol Riot & Her Trauma Is Deeply Emotional
+AOC's Video About Her Experience During The Capitol Riot Is Deeply Emotional

 In the chaotic aftermath of the Jan.
 6 U.S. Capitol riots, many members of Congress are struggling to come to terms with the events they experienced on that day.
 In a live video originally posted on Jan.
 12, Rep. Alexandria Ocasio-Cortez said that, as pro-Trump insurrectionists pushed past barricades and shattered entryways to storm the Capitol building, she feared she wouldn't make it to the end of the day alive.
 AOC's Instagram video about the Capitol riot and her trauma is deeply emotional, and reveals how the violent scene was actually much more dangerous than it initially appeared.